funnydevjsc/google-analytic-laravel-integrate/README.md

       "2024-01-29": "0.13877551020408163"
     }
   },
-  "retention_rate": { //Calculate retention rate of users
+  "retention-rate": { //Calculate retention rate of users
     "new": "2592",
     "returning": "653",
     "evolution": {